Data discovery gets more interesting once multiple catalogs and services share their resources.

 The change date may be used to keep track of changes so if the metadata gets changed, the harvesting mechanism may be compromised.

 Metadata properties (like categories, privileges etc…) on harvested metadata records can be updated but will be updated on next run.

 if you really want to edit harvested metadata records and aren’t worried by the possible issues described above, there is now a configuration setting which will permit this.
-See Harvesting for more details.
+See Metadata import for more details.

 Another option would be to assign the harvested records to the local catalog and then modify them.
 For the time being, no interface allows to change record’s source catalog.

 The harvesting process goes on until one of the following situations arises:

 An administrator stops (deactivates) the harvester.